 In 1987, the FCC eliminated mandatory pooling, but required non-pooling carriers to continue to contribute to the pool through a mechanism called LTS to maintain a nationwide average CCL rate.
 Subsequent to the passage of the Telecommunications Act of 1996, the FCC removed LTS from the access rate structure and made it recoverable through USF.
-The FCC also ruled that LTS for each qualifying carrier would remain at the level of LTS for 1997 plus growth based on nationwide average loop shall be based on the percentage change in the GDP-CPI for calendar year 1999 and the percentage change in the total number of rural ILEC working loops between calendar years 1998 and 1999."
-Id.
+The FCC also ruled that LTS for each qualifying carrier would remain at the level of LTS for 1997 plus growth based on nationwide average loop costs.viii According to the FCC, "[t]he combination of SLCs, LTS and CCL charges . . . enable rate-of-return carriers to recover all of their allowed interstate common line revenues based on their imbedded costs."ix